-This District has the following recurring fair value measurements as of June 30, 2019:
+This District has the following recurring fair value measurements as of June 30, 2020:

-• Investment certificates of deposit are valued using Level 2 inputs.
+• Investment certificates of deposit are valued using a matrix pricing model (Level 2 inputs).

 Note 4: Short-Term Notes Payable

 The District issues revenue anticipation notes in advance of tax collections and receipt of federal and state aids.
 These notes are necessary to allow the school to pay its operating expenditures.